Teaching

 Information and on-line orders from elsewhere

-A Handbook on Low-Energy Buildings and District Energy Systems: Fundamentals, Techniques, and Examples (July 2006, James and James)
+A Handbook on Low-Energy Buildings and District Energy Systems: Fundamentals, Techniques, and Examples (July 2006, James and James/Earthscan, UK)

 Preface